What is a smart factory?

 Machine learning

 Machine learning (ML) is a type of artificial intelligence (AI) intended to extract additional insights or patterns out of data that’s already being collected in the factory.
-With large volumes of data, patterns can be detected which can be used to train sophisticated algorithms to identify when these patterns are likely to be repeated.
+With large volumes of data, patterns can be detected that can be used to train sophisticated algorithms to identify when these patterns are likely to be repeated.

-For manufacturers, ML is often applied to achieve predictive maintenance where machine or other breakdowns can be predicted and prevented.
+For manufacturers, ML is often applied to achieve predictive maintenance, where machine or other breakdowns can be predicted and prevented.
 How equipment is used in different factories will vary greatly, so getting to a point where maintenance is performed just when it’s needed, not at some time interval, can add up to huge cost savings.
-ML can also be applied to improve efficiency of power and other utilities consumption, predicting inventory levels and needs, and feeding other production consumption or quality data back to the factory to influence product improvements.
+ML can also be applied to improve the efficiency of power and other utilities consumption, predicting inventory levels and needs, and feeding other production consumption or quality data back to the factory to influence product improvements.

 Additive manufacturing / 3D printing